Carers information

 Action for Carers Surrey

-Charity Action for Carers Surrey provides free, independent information, advice and support to carers of all ages across Surrey.
+Charity Action for Carers Surrey provides free, independent information, advice and support to carers of all ages, including young carers across Surrey.

-They offer a variety of help including: support groups, as well as confidential telephone support, information on benefits, practical help on moving and handling; advocacy and information on your rights, well-being events, free resources and opportunities to influence change for carers locally and nationally.
+They offer a variety of help including: support groups, as well as confidential telephone or face to face support, information on benefits, form filling, practical help on moving and handling; advocacy and information on your rights, well-being events, free resources and opportunities to influence change for carers locally and nationally.
+They also have a Hospital Carer Support Advisor who can support you to navigate inpatient stays at Epsom Hospital.

 For further information, please call 0303 040 1234 or visit their website: www.actionforcarers.org.uk (opens in new window).